 Buttons are an essential component of your web usability.
 They have a fundamental role in the interaction between a user and your website.
 When testing out their functionality and performance, here’s what you need to pay attention to:

-- Appearance: If the users struggle to discover what’s clickable and what is not, it won’t matter how beautiful your website design is.
-This is why you must use appropriate visual indicators (size, shape, color, shadow, etc.) to highlight the button.
+- Appearance: If the users struggle to discover what’s clickable and what is not, the design will be irrelevant.
+That’s why you must use appropriate visual indicators (size, shape, color, shadow, etc.) to highlight the button.
 Never assume that buttons are obvious for the users.

 - Familiarity: When the users see a familiar button, they promptly know that it’s something they can click.
 Some examples of buttons that are familiar to most users: filled button with square borders, filled button with rounded corners, filled button with shadows, ghost button.